You’re not alone if you’re thinking about becoming a driving instructor.

 Driving instructor training is also available if you want help before the test.

-For this test you’ll need your licence, a face covering, a suitable car and a pupil.
-You and your pupil must be wearing a face covering.
-You should also bring a log book with you which details the training that you’ve been doing to qualify as an approved driving instructor.
+For this test, you’ll need your licence, a suitable car and a pupil.
+You should also bring a log book with you that details the training that you’ve been doing to qualify as an approved driving instructor.

 The driving examiner will watch you give a 45-minute lesson where your pupil must be driving for at least 40 minutes of the lesson.
-You must discuss the goals of the lesson and risk at the beginning but, because of Covid, this shouldn’t last longer than three minutes.
+You must discuss the goals of the lesson and risk at the beginning.
 At the end of the lesson, give your pupil no longer than three minutes to reflect on the performance in their lesson.

 Your pupil can be a partly trained learner, a fully trained learner or a full licence holder.
 However, they cannot be someone who has just started learning to drive or an approved ADI or someone looking to take their ADI test.

 You can retake if you fail the third test once or twice, but if you fail three times, you need to take the ADI 1 and 2 again.
 You must wait until two years after you originally passed your ADI 1 test before sitting it again.
 You can also appeal if you fail your ADI 3 and you feel your examiner didn’t adhere to the law during the test.